Jan Janszoon: Iceland

 In 1627, Janszoon used a Danish "slave" (most likely a crew member captured on a Danish ship taken as a pirate prize) to pilot him and his men to Iceland.
 There they raided the fishing village of Grindavík.
 Their takings were some salted fish and a few hides, but they also captured twelve Icelanders and three Danes.
 When they were leaving Grindavík, by means of flying a false flag they managed to trick and capture a Danish merchant ship that was passing.

 The ships sailed to Bessastaðir, seat of the Danish governor of Iceland, to raid, but were unable to make a landing – it is said they were thwarted by cannon fire from the local fortifications (Bessastaðaskans) and a quickly mustered group of lancers from the Southern Peninsula.
 They decided to sail home to Salé, where they sold their captives as slaves.

 Two corsair ships from Algiers, possibly connected to Janszoon's raid, came to Iceland on 4 July and plundered there.
 Then they sailed to Vestmannaeyjar off the southern coast and raided there for three days.
-Those events are collectively known in Iceland as Tyrkjaránið (the Turkish abductions), as the Barbary states were nominally a part of the Ottoman Empire.
+This raid was known in Iceland as Tyrkjaránið, "the Turkish Abduction", as the Barbary states were nominally a part of the Ottoman Empire.

 Accounts by enslaved Icelanders who spent time on the corsair ships claimed that the conditions for women and children were normal, in that they were permitted to move throughout the ship, except to the quarterdeck.
 The pirates were seen giving extra food to the children from their own private stashes.
 A woman who gave birth on board a ship was treated with dignity and afforded privacy and clothing by the pirates.
 The men were put in the hold of the ships and had their chains removed once the ships were far enough from land.
 Despite popular claims about the treatment of captives, Icelander accounts do not mention that slaves were raped on the voyage itself, however, Guðríður Símonardóttir, one of the few captives to later return to Iceland, was sold into sex slavery as a concubine.
+The fate of the captives was quite dim and as many as 100 perished from disease or injury either before or shortly after arriving in Africa, with all being sold into slavery upon arrival, many of whom suffered under brutal conditions.
+It is estimated that less than 50 ever regained their freedom.